 - California Treasurers Office: The California Capital Access Program (CalCAP) is a loan loss reserve program supporting small business lending.

 - Federal Reserve Main Street Lending Program: Businesses with up to 15,000 employees or up to $5 billion in annual revenue are now eligible, Loan size for two of the options starts at $500,000.
 For details please visit the Federal Reserve website.
 These loans will be issued through your lender.

-What is an SBA-approved Economic Injury Disaster Loan?
+What is an SBA-COVID 19 Economic Injury Loan?

-If your business or not-for-profit has suffered substantial economic injury in a declared disaster area, you may be eligible to apply for an SBA Economic Injury Disaster Loan.
-These loans generally offer up to $2 million in assistance to businesses experiencing temporary loss of revenue.
+If your business or not-for-profit has suffered a substantial economic injury, you may be eligible to apply for an SBA COVID 19 Economic Injury Disaster Loan.
+These loans are up to $500,000.
 The key terms of these loans are:

 - A 3.75% interest rate for small businesses without credit available elsewhere.
 (Businesses able to get credit elsewhere are not eligible.)